raspy135/Qun-synthesizer/README.md

  ![parameter_select_change](manual_images/parameter_select_change.gif)

-* Sometimes fine adjustment is hard.
-In this case, you can use "Rec" and "Mode" button to change the value by 1.
+* If you want to do fine value adjustment, you can use "Rec" and "Mode" button to change the value by 1.
 To do this, keep pressing one of 8 buttons and press "Rec" for decrease, "Mode" for increase.

+* Once you entered the adjustment mode, dial is disabled while you keep pressing one of 8 buttons.
+However, it can be used as "Catch" mode.
+When the current value is matched with the knob value, "*" is indicated next to value.
+You can use this feature to avoid value jumping.

 * Some parameters will perform an action just by pressing the button, e.g. loading a preset.